|

 and it is said that the phantom ship ‘The

-on occasions.
-In 1578 Sir Francis Drake described
+mist on occasions.
+In 1578 Sir Francis Drake

-it as “The fairest cape in the whole circumference
+described it as “The fairest cape in the

-of 2,256 species has emerged - more than the whole
+diversity of 2,256 species has emerged - more

 |